jcs-emacs/jcs-emacs/README.md

 like my taste!

 * **Out of the box** - Out of the box anywhere.
-* **Cross Platform** - Work on all operating systems, including terminal.
+* **Cross Platform** - Work on all operating systems, including the terminal.
 * **Fast Startup** - Lazy loading for all unnecessary packages on startup.
 * **Old-Fashioned** - Doesn't use any beautiful GUI because it may not work in the terminal.
 * **Multiple Languages** - Support multiple programming languages.
 * **Consistent** - Having the same coding experience in different major modes.
 * **Easy to use** - Design close to other modern text editors.
 It shouldn't spend you too much time.
-* **Dual Windows** - Design to people who like multiple windows opened simultaneously.
+* **Dual Windows** - Design for people who like multiple windows opened simultaneously.
-* **Keyboard Focused** - You can do everything by using keyboard and mouse are just optional.
+* **Keyboard Focused** - You can do everything by using the keyboard and the mouse are just optional.

 ### Details